HomeTravelBeach near Spanish resort loved by British expats set to get £5m...

-A beach near a Spanish resort favoured by Britons will receive a massive cash injection as local authorities move forward with a planned facelift.
+A near a favoured by Britons will receive a massive cash injection as local authorities move forward with a planned facelift.

 Costa Blanca is a vast stretch of coastline in the Alicante province, Southeast Spain, that encompasses multiple communities and runs for approximately 200 kilometres (120 miles).